General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications: Application (I): Independent Stationary Models

+Note that the final Assumption (B) is easy to verify for model and priors belonging to the standard exponential family of distributions with exponentially decaying tails.
 However, if Assumption (B) does not hold, we can deduce a weaker conclusion in terms of $T_n$-variance distance in place of the $L_1$ distance.
-The idea goes back to \cite{Barron:1988} for a similar result in case of the ordinary posterior; an extended version for the $R^{(\alpha)}$-posterior is presented in the following proposition.
+The idea goes back to \cite{Barron:1988} for a similar result in case of the ordinary posterior; an extended version for the $R^{(\alpha)}$-posterior is given in the following.